onlogic/onlogic-m031-manager/README.rst

 The OnLogicNuvotonManager provides a set of tools to interface with peripherals on Onlogic K/HX-52x series computers.

-On the K52x, it can send commands to the DIO Add in card and the Sequence Micro to control automotive timings.
+On the HX52x, it can send commands to the DIO add-in-card.
-On the HX52x, it can send commands to the DIO Add in card.
+On the K52x, it can send commands both to the DIO add-in-card and the sequence microcontroller to control automotive timings.

 Setup Required
 ==============